M66B/FairEmail/README.md

 FairEmail might be for you if you value your privacy.

+*FairEmail is an email client only, so you need to bring your own email address.*

 *FairEmail does not support non-standard protocols, like Microsoft Exchange Web Services and Microsoft ActiveSync.*

 ## Main features